nysbc/appion-protomo/README.md

 ## Linux/MacOS &nbsp;&nbsp; *(command line)*

-Download and install Docker 1.21 or greater for [Linux](https://docs.docker.com/engine/installation/).
+Download and install Docker 1.21 or greater for [Linux](https://docs.docker.com/engine/installation/) or [MacOS](https://store.docker.com/editions/community/docker-ce-desktop-mac).

 > Consider using a Docker 'convenience script' to install (search on your OS's Docker installation webpage).